 Humidity between 40% and 60%

-24/7 monitoring of the server systems
+24/7 monitoring of server systems

-Separate fire compartments
+Separate fire protection sections

 Backup concept for internal server systems for administration